federgraph/fmx-maxclientheight-tests/readme01.md

 - Missing space to grow the window is another part of the problem?

 Usage:
-  Press buttons in order given below...
+- Press buttons in order given below...

-Problem cases:
+### Problem cases

 a) Reset, Portrait, Landscape:
 - Black (unpainted) area at the bottom edge.